bluehackrafestefano/Azure_Capstone_Project/README.md

 sudo certbot certonly --manual --preferred-challenges dns -d grafana.clarusway.us
 ```

-- Follow the prompt, that will requiere a DNS Record creation.
+- Follow the prompt, which will require a DNS Record creation.
-- In the AWS Route 53 panel, create a DNS TXT record with name `_acme-challenge.grafana.clarusway.us` and the value as provided in the output of the command like `3QsE7WPsWdEB0G81Wq3zv9ykhQAyl2O_64`.
+- In the AWS Route 53 panel, create a DNS TXT record with name `_acme-challenge.grafana.clarusway.us` and the value as provided in the output of the command, like `3QsE7WPsWWq3zv9ykhQAyl2O_64`.

 #### Convert Certificate to .pfx